 Anticipate being at your hearing aid provider’s office for about an hour for your first hearing aid fitting.
 Your hearing aid professional will do several hearing tests to make sure your hearing aid feels comfortable in your ears, and that the sound coming through your hearing aids is at an appropriate level for you.
 Not everyone experiences hearing the same way.
-Hearing aids are adjusted differently for each individual person.
+Hearing aids like UE in ear monitor, are adjusted differently for each individual person.

 Learn about your hearing device and its settings

-Most new hearing devices come with several advanced features that you can use to optimize your hearing in different settings.
+Most new and refurbished hearing aids come with several advanced features that you can use to optimize your hearing in different settings.
 These features will allow you to customize your hearing aids to your lifestyle, and maximize your hearing in many different surroundings, including the theater, noisy restaurants, on the golf course, and more.

 Information regarding care & maintenance

 Your hearing aid professional will review the daily care and maintenance of your hearing aids at your first fitting appointment.
-When you leave the office, you should know all the parts of your new hearing aids, how to keep them hygienic, and how to troubleshoot any simple problems that may arise when you’re at home.
+When you leave the office, you should know all the parts of your new and refurbished hearing aid, how to keep them hygienic, and how to troubleshoot any simple problems that may arise when you’re at home.

 Opportunity to ask questions regarding your new hearing aid